zsoo/Udacity-Robotics-ND_Search-and-sample-return/README.md

 You're reading it!

-### Notebook Analysis
-#### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
-Add/modify functions to allow for color selection of obstacles and rock samples.
-I selected two images from training data I recorded, one for testing the color filter on ground, and the other for a rock sample.
-![One open area, and one picture with a rock sample][image1]

-Here are the above images after the perspective transform to top-down view
-![Warped images][image2]

-I modified the color_threshold function to include a rgb_thresh_max parameter, to set maximum values for the RGB thresholds in addition to the minimums.
-Here is the output on the same training images
-![Color thresholded images][image3]

-And into rover-centric coordinates, with the mean angle drawn
-![Rover-centric coordinates][image4]

 #### 2. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.